Gears of War: Gears of War

 Gears of War is a third-person shooter video game developed by Epic Games and published by Microsoft Studios.
 It was initially released for the Xbox 360 on November 7, 2006, in North America, and on November 17 in Europe.
 It was released for Microsoft Windows on June 11, 2007.
 Gears of War follows Delta Squad's efforts to help deploy a Lightmass bomb deep in the Locust tunnels to wipe out the Locust threat.

 A remastered edition of the game titled Gears of War: Ultimate Edition was developed and released for the Xbox One and Microsoft Windows by The Coalition, after Microsoft acquired the rights to the Gears of War franchise from Epic Games in 2014.
-A second remaster, Gears of War: Reloaded, developed by The Coalition in collaboration with Sumo Digital and Disbelief is set for release on Xbox Series X/S, Microsoft Windows, and PlayStation 5 in 2025.
+A second remaster, Gears of War: Reloaded, developed by The Coalition in collaboration with Sumo Digital and Disbelief released on Xbox Series X/S, Microsoft Windows, and PlayStation 5 in 2025.